marc2332/bliss/doc/docs/scan_alignment.md

 function will use the **selected counter** data (plotselect) of the **last scan** (SCANS[-1]) for calculation.

+In case of multi counters, it is possible to specify the counter to use for the alignment as parameters. i.e:
+    cen(counter=my_counter)
+    goto_com(counter=my_counter)

+In case of multi motors (anscan), all this function can use a specific axis either for the calculation or the movement (`goto_` functions). goto_cen(axis=robz) peak(axis=robz)
+If the axis is not specify, `cen,com,peak` function will return value for all axis and the *goto_* function will move all motors.

 ## counter selection

 The counter selection can be done graphically with *Flint* or with the